-To Play Bluetooth[®] Audio Files
+■ To Play Bluetooth® Audio Files

-- 1. Make sure that your phone is paired and linked to HFL. - 2.
+- 1. Make sure that your phone is paired and connected to HFL. - 2.
 Press the AUX button.

-If the phone is not recognized, another HFLcompatible phone, which is not compatible for Bluetooth[®] Audio, may be already linked.
+If the phone is not recognized, another HFL-compatible phone, which is not compatible for Bluetooth® Audio, may already be connected.